bert-bae/oaift-nodejs/README.md

 Each time test data is generated, it will create 3 files under the project request (project name + timestamp):

 - `chat_completions.json`: Contains the result of the chat completion API calls.
-- `token_report.json`: Contains the count of all tokens as a result of your training data generation.
-This can be used to estimate your cost for your project.
+- `generated_report.json`: Contains the count of all tokens as a result of your training data generation and a copy of the `oaift.config.json` that was used to generate your training data.
+This can be used to estimate your cost for your project and see what prompts may have been used to generate your data.
 - `training_set.jsonl`: OpenAI requires your training dataset to be in a `.jsonl` format.
 With the `chat_completions.json` data, this tool will try to determine if the built-in function call `convertToTrainingData` can be called.
 If the chat completion detects `convertToTrainingData`, then the tool will parse this data and automatically convert it into the `training_set.jsonl` for you.
 Otherwise, you'll need to inspect the `chat_completions.json` file and manually parse this data to meaningful training data.

 ```sh